fraktalcow/file-link/readme.md

 - **Expiration Settings:** Users can set expiration times for shared links.
 - **One-Time Download Links:** Files can be configured for one-time downloads.
 - **File Compression:** Multiple files can be compressed before upload.
-- **Responsive Design:** The application is styled using Tailwind CSS for a modern look.
+- **Responsive Design:** The application is styled using CSS for a modern look.

 ## Basic Implementation
 The FileLink application is structured into several key components: